collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 Options can be used in an import mapping to set a variety of formatting choices and set conditions on the import itself.
 Options can also help process data that needs a clean-up, or can  format data with a variety of templates.
 Some Options are designed to set parameters on the import mapping behavior, such as preventing the import of certain fields.

 Options are written in code.
 Within that code are specific terms for Options that function to manipulate the behavior of the source data.
-Current Options for import mappings are listed and described below:
+Common Options for import mappings are listed and described below:

 ==============  ================================================================================  =======================  =======================================
 Type of Option  Description                                                                       Parameter notes          Example for "Options" column of mapping